Useful tips and tricks to support your business now more than ever

 2. Engage with your online community

 If someone shares your post, thank them.
-If someone asks a question on LinkedIn related to your speciality, answering professionally can help you stand out.
+If someone asks a question on LinkedIn related to your specialty, answering professionally can help you stand out.
 If you receive negative comments or messages, be sure to respond politely and sympathetically.
 This could be an opportunity to share new information or clear up a misunderstanding.

 Take some time to get comfortable with the platform and to congratulate yourself for taking a big step to help your business grow and stand out.